0w1nn3r/pool-filter-pressure-reader/README.md

 4. A configuration portal will automatically open (or navigate to 192.168.4.1)
 5. Enter your WiFi credentials in the portal
 6. After connecting, the OLED display will show the current pressure and WiFi status
+7. The device will automatically synchronize time with an NTP server
-7. Access the web interface by navigating to the IP address shown on the OLED display
+8. Access the web interface by navigating to the IP address shown on the OLED display
-8. Configure the backflush settings (threshold pressure and duration) on the web interface
+9. Configure the backflush settings (threshold pressure and duration) on the web interface
-9. The device will automatically activate the backflush relay when pressure exceeds the threshold
+10. The device will automatically activate the backflush relay when pressure exceeds the threshold
+11. Each backflush event is logged with timestamp and pressure reading
+12. View the backflush event log by clicking the "Backflush Log" link on the main page
-10. The web page auto-refreshes every 5 seconds
+13. The web page auto-refreshes every 5 seconds
-11. For programmatic access, use the `/api` endpoint which returns JSON data
+14. For programmatic access, use the `/api` endpoint which returns JSON data

 ### Display Layout